Home » Hawaii Travel Tips » Renting a Car in Hawaii: What to Know Before You Go

 With little ones, potty breaks can need to happen pretty frequently, and I would be worried about upsetting fellow tourists.

-On other islands like Kauai and Maui, there are national parks that you can tour.
-Having your own car allows you to spend as much time as you want hiking or to explore without being tied to a schedule.
+On other islands like Kauai and Maui, there are national parks that you can tour, especially the Hawaii Volcanoes National Park.
+Having your own car allows you to spend as much time as you want hiking or exploring without being tied to a schedule.

-Depending on how much freedom you are looking for, having a car of your own can be very much worth the cost.
+Depending on how much freedom you are looking for, having a car of your own can be very much worth the cost, especially with the cheap car rental Hawaii has to offer.

 Wherever you are planning on visiting in Hawaii, having a rental car can be a really nice perk.